 - Discuss the mission and parameters of a project.

 - Relate project team leadership to the life cycle of a project.

 - Describe the project planning process.

 - Collect requirements for a project.

-- Compare a WBS to a project’s requirements.
+- Compare a WBS to project requirements.

-- Create a WBS for a project.
+- Create a WBS and a project schedule for a project.

 - Apply change management principles to project management processes.